 The Centre for English Language Teaching entered the third successful year of offshore delivery at Kansai Gaidai University, and continued to expand its study tour operations with a record 54 special programs in 2019.
 Continuing the Centre?s success, its Director of Studies, Mrs Anne-marie Wright, was awarded the English Australia Award for Academic Leadership, recognising her long and distinguished contribution to English language learning, not only at UWA, but across the sector nationally.

 With more than 100 new formal industry engagements, the Innovation and Industry Engagement team facilitated over $7 million worth of projects with a variety of industry sectors.
 The projects and themes identified through these new engagements have informed industry driven focus areas to be targeted over the coming year.

-Once again the Cultural Precinct contributed to the vibrant life on campus through its WINTERarts and SPRINGarts programs.
-The University’s ongoing access program included a full program of events for visitors with disabilities, such as tours for sight-impaired visitors, Auslan interpretations, Alzheimer’s tours and the Inclusive Arts Week.
+The University?s ongoing access program included a full program of events for visitors with disabilities, such as tours for sight-impaired visitors, Auslan interpretations, Alzheimer?s tours and the Inclusive Arts Week.
 UWA Publishing published 39 books this year.
-A highlight included the shortlisting of Anna Haebich’s Dancing in Shadows—Histories of Nyungar Performance for the Prime Minister’s Literary Award for History.
+A highlight included the shortlisting of Anna Haebich?s Dancing in Shadows?Histories of Nyungar Performance for the Prime Minister?s Literary Award for History.

 Over $3 million in philanthropic funding was secured from various foundations to support the WA National Imaging Facility for the creation of the Research Imaging Centre WA, including the provision and installation of MRI and PET-CT equipment for human imaging and upgrades to the existing preclinical facilities and appropriate academic and support staff.
 This is a substantial investment in WA by both federal and state governments, our research consortium partners and philanthropic foundations.